 ‘There being no heat at all within it.’
 (Papyrus Edwin Smith, plate 15, l.
 12)

 In this subordinate clause, the use of nn would have yielded a meaning ‘without’.
-In the very same text, nn is indeed attested with this meaning before an infinitive
+In the very same text, nn is indeed attested with this meaning before an infinitive:

 (53) Middle Egyptian (Egyptian [Afro-Asiatic], Egypt)